Cross-View Image Geo-localization Based on Attention Weight Masks

 Cross-view image geo-localization, Field of view, Attention mechanism, Feature alignmentAbstract

 Cross-view Image Geo-localization is the process of determining the geographic location of a ground-view query image by matching it with geotagged satellite or unmanned aerial vehicle (UAV) captured images.
 In the context of ground images characterized by a constrained field of view (FoV), the query image exhibits a reduced coverage area, limited scene content, and an unknown imaging direction.
 Furthermore, reference satellite images from the same location may contain significant feature redundancy.
-The existing methods are not able to achieve a high degree of accuracy in the positioning of cross-sight terrain images, which is a problem given the importance of this task.
-The above issues result in the existing methods providing low accuracy for cross-view localization of ground images with a limited FoV.
+These issues lead to low localization accuracy when existing methods are applied to ground images with a limited FoV.
 We propose a cross-view image geo-localization method based on attention weight mask alignment.
-The Coordinate Attention (CA) mechanism, when integrated into a lightweight ResNet18 network to generate weight masks, enables precise alignment between limited FoV ground images and satellite image feature maps.
-This process aims to remove redundant areas in satellite images and improve localizing accuracy.
-Given that feature maps at different levels describe images at different granularities, this work also introduces a multi-scale feature fusion strategy.
+The Coordinate Attention (CA) mechanism, embedded in a lightweight ResNet18 network, generates weight masks to enable precise alignment of limited FoV ground images with satellite image feature maps.
+This process eliminates redundant areas in satellite images, thereby enhancing localization accuracy.
+Since feature maps at various levels capture images at different granularities, we introduce a multi-scale feature fusion strategy.
 It generates more representative image descriptors by combining features from different convolutional layers.
 Experimental results on the CVUSA and CVACT_val benchmark datasets demonstrate that when the FoV of ground images to be located is 70° and 90° with a random imaging direction, the proposed method significantly improves location accuracy.

 Downloads